Amebic keratitis causes painful sores on the cornea, and vision is usually impaired.

 To help prevent this infection, people should keep their contact lens in a sterile solution and should not wear contact lenses while swimming, in hot tubs, or when taking a shower.

 Amebic keratitis may be progressively destructive.
 Most (85%) infected people wear contact lenses.
-Infection is more likely if lenses are worn during swimming or if the lens cleaning solution used is unsterile.
-Some infections develop after the cornea is accidentally scraped.
+Infection is more likely if lenses are worn during swimming or if lens cleaning solution is unsterile.
+Some infections develop after the cornea is accidentally scratched.

 An eye doctor (ophthalmologist) should promptly start treatment of amebic keratitis.
 Early, superficial infection can be treated more easily.
 If sores are superficial, doctors use a cotton-tipped applicator to remove infected and damaged cells.

-Doctors treat amebic keratitis with the following antimicrobial drugs applied as eye drops for 6 months to a year:
+Doctors treat amebic keratitis with the following antibiotics applied as eye drops for 6 months to a year:

-These drugs are applied every hour or two when treatment is started.
+These medications are applied every hour or two when treatment is started.

 Treatment is intensive the first month, then gradually decreased as healing occurs.
 Treatment often lasts 6 to 12 months.
 If treatment is stopped too soon, the infection is likely to recur.
 Corticosteroid eye drops should not be used.